dainst/idai-field/README.md

 ![idai-field](readme-front-1.png)

+The German Archaeological Institutes’s ([DAI](https://www.dainst.org)) new take on a field research documentation system.
+Combining features of GIS, photo management, and database management systems in a unique and integrating manner, it aims at facilitating archaeological workflows by reducing the overhead of using multiple systems.
+Developed in-house by the DAI’s Information technology department, it targets primarily the needs of the institutes excavations, older ones as well as those to come.
+Yet, due to the nature of its adjustable data model and the fact it is open source software, any interested third party is free to reuse and adjust it to their needs.

 ## Quickstart

 Development of iDAI.field works under **MacOS**, **Windows** and **Linux**.
 In any case, before you start, make sure you have [NodeJS](https://nodejs.org/en/) > 7.0.0 as well as Node Package Manager ([NPM](https://www.npmjs.com/)) installed.